a51finance/liquidity-locking-contract/README.md

-# Uniswap v3 Liquidity Locker
+# Concentrated AMM Liquidity Locker

-Securely lock your Uniswap v3 LP NFT for any duration with support for collecting fees and cliff duration.
+Securely lock your AMM V3 LP NFT for any duration with support for collecting fees and cliff duration.

 Some of the key features include